 Loading...

-If you're a business in the UAE with mounting receivables, what you actually need isn't philosophical — it's operational.
+Debt management in the UAE is a term that means at least four different things depending on who’s using it.
+If you’re a business in the UAE with mounting receivables, what you actually need isn’t philosophical — it’s operational.
 You need a system that prevents debts from aging past the point of recovery, and a process for recovering the ones that already have.

 Debt Management vs. Debt Collection: The Distinction That Matters

 Debt collection is reactive — you have an unpaid invoice and you want someone to recover it.
 Debt management is proactive — you want to reduce the number of invoices that become collection cases in the first place.
+Both are necessary.
+Neither replaces the other.

 The Debt Management Framework for UAE Businesses